ErikGartner/hyperdock/README.md

 The **Hyperdock workers** fetches parameter combinations from the database and then executes the **target image** with these parameters as to evaluate the combination.
 This is repeated a number of time and then **Hyperdock** returns the best parameter combination.
 Since the workers talk connect directly with the database they can be distributed as long as they can access any data needed by the **target image**.

 The **target image** receives parameter in the json file `/hyperdock/params.json` as well as data and a folder to write result to.
 Once the image has evaluated the parameters it simply writes the loss to file `/hyperdock/loss.json`.
-See the [Dockfile template](docker/Dockerfile.template) for an example.

 ## Running
+Setting up the Hyperdock system can seem a bit complicated but once it is up it quite easy to use.

+#### Mongo database

 To start a Mongo database you can use this simple Docker command or use any normal Mongo instance.

 ```bash